jenimathew2001/Horse_Win_Prediction/README.md

 ![Model vs Market](./ML_EXPERIMENTATION/market.png)

 This scatter plot shows how the model's predicted win probabilities compare to those implied by the betting market.
-The dashed line represents perfect agreement—if every point fell on that line, it would mean the model and market completely agree.
+The dashed line represents perfect agreement, if every point fell on that line, it would mean the model and market completely agree.

 In reality, most points fall below the line, meaning the model tends to predict lower win probabilities than the market does.
 Still, there's a clear upward trend: when the market thinks a horse has a higher chance of winning, the model usually agrees (to some extent).
 The **Pearson correlation of 0.5422** supports that there’s a meaningful relationship between the two.

 **Why this matters:**
-The market reflects collective opinion, money, and often experience—so it’s a strong benchmark.
+The market reflects collective opinion, money, and often experience, so it’s a strong benchmark.
 Matching it too closely might mean the model isn’t adding anything new.
 But some disagreement can be a good thing, it may suggest the model is spotting horses that the market is underestimating, which could lead to valuable betting opportunities.

 ---